17 Mar 2019

 One of the best loved vessels in MSC's fleet, the impressive MSC Armonia sails to sundrenched destinations and fascinating ports of call all year round.
 Majestic in stature but intimate and welcoming at the same time, MSC Armonia can carry just over 2,000 passengers onboard a ships which boasts all the facilities you could wish for on a cruise holiday with a relaxed ambiance courtesy of her Mediterranean style.
 From kids clubs to adult only areas, casual eateries to more formal restaurant, make every moment perfect when you choose to voyage with MSC Armonia.

-With several gourmet restaurants and a 20-hour buffet, you’ll find somewhere to eat that’s perfect for you.
+With several gourmet restaurants and a 20-hour venue, you’ll find somewhere to eat that’s perfect for you.

 In addition, there are various smaller eateries dotted across the ship, where guests can enjoy ice cream at La Gelateria, smoothies and juices at the Vitamin Bar or coffee and pastries at Caffe San Marco, although these treats do come at a small additional price.